Binding, BindingContext, BindingManager

 BindingContext.
 Typically a

 BindingContext contains all bindings of a page or a section with independent content.
 Changes to a bound object (PMO or UI) trigger an update of all bindings in the same context.
-Multiple PMOs can be bound to the same
+A single

 The Scope of UI Updates

-BindingContext ensures that all fields bound to it get updated if one of them changes.
-Thus a BindingContext defines the "scope" of UI updates for it’s fields.
+BindingContext ensures that all contained bindings are updated if one of them changes.
+The bindings in turn update their respective UI fields.
+Thus, a BindingContext defines the "scope" of UI updates for its fields.

 It is common practice to use a BindingContext for all fields visible to the user at a time.
 For example a single binding context for a big form.
 On the other hand, if there are multiple tab sheets it’s best to use a separate binding context for each of them, as only one of the tabs is visible at a time.
 This also avoids unnecessary updates of fields that aren’t even visible.